a11ce/PlayAHighPitchedSound/README.md

 # Play a high-pitched sound

-Play annoying tones with a simple voice command!
+Play an annoying tone with just a voice command!

 ### Prerequisites